zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Multi.md

 <div class="note"><div class="title">Multi Backend Memory Use</div>Each backend
 has settings for how much memory the backend can use.
-It might be for caching, like in LevelDB or for the entire set of data, like in the Memory Backend.
+It might be for caching, like in LevelDB, or for the entire set of data, like in the Memory Backend.
 Each of these backends suggests allocating up to 50% of available memory for this.
 When using Multi Backend, it is important that the sum of all backend memory use is at 50% or less.
 Three backends each set to use 50% of available memory